RoyTheunissen/FMOD-Syntax/README.md

 For ease of use it's preferable if FMOD events and parameters are accessed in a strongly-typed way such that they're known at compile-time.

-This requires a little bit of code generation, and that's where `FMOD-Wrapper` comes in.
+This requires a little bit of code generation, and that's where `FMOD-Syntax` comes in.
 With a simple setup wizard and one line of code in your audio service for culling expired events you can start dispatching FMOD events with parameters in as little as one line of code.

 ![Example](Documentation~/Generated%20Code%20Files.png)